Gunmen kidnap monarch in Rivers

 He said the bandits have not contacted the victim’s family since the incident and appealed to security agencies to rescue him unhurt.

-Omoni said that the state Police Command has intensified efforts to rescue the victim and apprehend the fleeing suspects.
+Omoni further said that the State Police Command has intensified efforts to rescue the victim and apprehend the fleeing suspects.

-‘It’s confirmed and all hands are on deck to ensure his release,’ Omoni stated.
+Omoni stated: “It’s confirmed and all hands are on deck to ensure his release”.

 Leave a Reply